OpenHUTB/carla_doc/docs/build_linux.md

 ## Unreal Engine

-Starting with version 0.9.12, CARLA uses a modified fork of Unreal Engine 4.26.
-This fork contains patches specific to CARLA.
+Starting with version 0.9.12, Carla uses a modified fork of Unreal Engine 4.26.
+This fork contains patches specific to Carla.

 Be aware that to download this fork of Unreal Engine, __you need to have a GitHub account linked to Unreal Engine's account__.
 If you don't have this set up, please follow [this guide](https://www.unrealengine.com/en-US/ue4-on-github) before going any further.

-__1.__ Clone the content for CARLA's fork of Unreal Engine 4.26 to your local computer:
+__1.__ Clone the content for Carla's fork of Unreal Engine 4.26 to your local computer:

 ```sh
     git clone --depth 1 -b carla https://github.com/CarlaUnreal/UnrealEngine.git ~/UnrealEngine_4.26